Donate to the FOCRLS General Scholarship Fund

 Donate to the Fresh Start Contracting Corporation Award for Carpentry

-Ginny Berkowitz Award for Media Arts & Social Justice New for 2022!
-An award from the Ginny Berkowitz Fund for CRLS’s Media Arts & Social Justice, named for the founding Program Manager of the Media Arts Studio (MAS), will be given annually to a participant in MAS programs who is a rising 11th or 12th grader.
+Ginny Berkowitz Award for Media Arts & Social Justice An award from the Ginny Berkowitz Fund for CRLS’s Media Arts & Social Justice, named for the founding Program Manager of the Media Arts Studio (MAS), will be given annually to a participant in MAS programs who is a rising 11th or 12th grader.
 The award will be used to defray the cost of producing a piece of media, an event, or a campaign that promotes social justice, diversity, equity, and inclusion.
 Application forms will be available beginning March 1 of each year and will be due April 1.
 (One award, amount TBA, presented.)
 Sponsored by family members, friends, and colleagues of Ginny Berkowitz.

 Donate to the Ginny Berkowitz Fund for Media Arts & Social Justice